abpframework/abp/docs/en/Community-Articles/2021-12-13-How-to-Integrate-the-Syncfusion-MVC-Component/POST.md

 ### Pre-requisite

-> If you've already had a license from Syncfusion, you can skip this section and starts with Step 1.
+> If you've already had a license from Syncfusion, you can skip this section.

-* First thing we need to do is creating an account to be able to get license from Syncfusion.
-Let's navigate to https://www.syncfusion.com/aspnet-core-ui-controls and click the "Download Free Trial" button.
+* The first thing we need to do is create an account to be able to get a license from Syncfusion.

+* So, let's navigate to https://www.syncfusion.com/aspnet-core-ui-controls and click the "Download Free Trial" button.

 * Then fill the form and starts your 30-day free trial.